chiaqf/PortfolioOptimization/README.md

 * **Diversification don't necessary take away a lot of your return**.
 The 50/50 combo is only a 10% (RM2600 difference) worse than full equity combo, with lesser volatility.
 * We cannot rebalance our portfolio too often because it might incur charges.

-The data I used above is from a local unit trust giant company P. If you want to learn more please [PM on Facebook Messenger](https://m.me/klsequant) or **Email to klsequant@gmail.com for more info**

 # 中文